 Diagnosis: Open-angle glaucoma is diagnosed when the eye pressure is measured during an examination, evaluation of the health of your optic nerve through Ocular Coherent Tomography (OCT) testing and analysis and visual field analysis (or testing of your peripheral vision).

-Treatment: Drug therapy usually comes in the form of eye drops.
+Non-surgical Glaucoma Treatment: Drug therapy usually comes in the form of eye drops.
 There are four main families of drugs that are commonly prescribed to lower eye pressure.
 This treatment is tailored to each individual based on how well it is tolerated and how effective it is.
 Stabilizing the eye pressure may take time while you find the right combination of drugs to use.

-Laser treatment for open-angle glaucoma is called selective laser trabeculoplasty (SLT).
+Glaucoma surgery is a laser treatment for open-angle glaucoma is called selective laser trabeculoplasty (SLT).
 The exact mechanism is still unknown but is thought to be immune mediated.
 After SLT treatment, the treated eye may drop three to six points and the untreated eye may drop a point or two.
 Effectiveness varies between patients.
 Some patients are quite responsive; others are not.
 SLT therapy is not permanent and may need to be repeated.

 The classic form of glaucoma surgery is to create an artificial way to drain fluid from the inside of the eye to outside the eye.
 The oldest and still the most common form of surgical intervention is called a trabeculectomy, which makes a hole in the eye allowing fluid to drain from the eye, which results in lower eye pressure.
 Sometimes a trabeculectomy is performed with devices that prevent scarring, called shunts or tube shunts.

 Tube shunts are becoming more popular due to a better long-term success rate than a trabeculectomy alone.
 This is especially true for those with any prior eye surgery, children or complicated cases.